hbc/ngs-workshops/_posts/2014-10-31-running-your-own-galaxy-instance.md

 <figcaption></figcaption>
 </figure>

-If you now click on `Start an Instance` BioCloudCentral will get to work and provide you with a link to your own Cloudman instance after a minute or two:
+If you now click on `Start an Instance` BioCloudCentral will get to work and provide you with a link to your own Cloudman instance after a few minutes:

 <figure>
 <img src="{{ site.baseurl }}/images/screenshots/CloudMan_IP.png">